Towhidkarim/quicash-digitalwallet-express/README.md

   - Edit any user profile and set roles
   - Freeze/unfreeze any wallets
   - Activate/Deactivate agents or user accounts
+- Wallets can be in either `frozen` or `active` status (can be configured by admin)
+- User accounts (all) can be in either `active` or `inactive` status (also can be configured by admin)
+- Frozen wallets or inactive accounts can't be involved in a transaction
 - Centralized error handling, 404 error handling, and validation using **Zod**
 - Organized architecture (controllers, routes, models, middlewares) through MVC architecture
 - MongoDB integration with Mongoose